-Agencies may use the FCX message key with Purpose Code 'C' to view an XML format rap sheet by using the FDLE provided software, eAgent.
+Agencies may use the FCX message key with Purpose Code 'C' to view an XML format rap sheet by using the FDLE-provided software, eAgent.
+'Rap sheet' is an unofficial term commonly used to refer to a Computerized Criminal History record; it is an acronym for 'Record of Arrests/Prosecutions'.
 The XML rap sheet provides the following: criminal history in a chronological descending order, the ability to expand or collapse different sections, special caveats such as "REGISTERED FELONY OFFENDER" at the top, and juvenile arrests records which are highlighted with pink backgrounds.